wendermelon/getting-and-cleaning-data-final-assignment/CodeBook.md

 3. associates the activity with the data
 4. associates the activity label with the activity
 5. brings train and test data together
-6. calculates an average of all the metric values for each subject and activity type as the final tidy data set
+6. calculates an average of each metric for each subject and activity type as the final tidy data set
 7. writes out the final tidy data set into a txt file